 We stayed in a mezzanine room that had a bathroom and sofa bed on the mezzanine.
 But the highlight was the absolutely massive terrace that was part of the room with views straight out onto the caldera and the Santorini sunset.

 The design theme is black and white which works very well on this often blue and white and oh so bright island.
 Breakfast is served above the main reception and also provides fantastic views.
 The buffet includes hot food and I highly recommend the spanokopitas.
 Greek or traditional style omelettes are also available.

 The hotel has a pool area and a second area for a smaller pool and jacuzzi.
 It is a slight maze of rooms and arches and otudoor corridors but this all gives a nice sense of privacy.
 The staff were very friendly – particularly at breakfast where they remembered our coffee order each morning!

 Location wise, Mr and Mrs White is perfect.
 It is a quite flat approx 10 minute walk into the heart of Oia.
 There are quite a few boutique hotels within Oia but they all looked like they had quite small rooms and of course no full size pool.
 Plus Oia can get quite loud.
 Mr and Mrs White was the perfect mix of being close to the action but removed enough for privacy.

 Ferries from Ios to other Greek Islands

 There are multiple ferries daily from Ios to Piraeus, Paros and Naxos.
 There are also daily boats from Ios to Mykonos.
-Plus boats to everywhere from Crete to Kythnos and well most other greek islands it seems like!
-There are ferries, catamarans and fast boats so do check which one you are booking!
+Plus boats to everywhere from Crete to Kythnos and well most other greek islands it seems like.

 Who Paid for What with this Post